Am I self-employed or employed – if I have a limited company?

 For tax purposes, your salary is treated as earnings from employment, not earnings from self-employment.

 Depending on how much you decide to pay yourself as a salary, you may be liable to Income Tax and Class 1 NIC deductions.
-Your company may also have to pay Class 1 employer’s National Insurance on your salary.
+Your company may also have to pay employer’s (secondary) Class 1 National Insurance on your salary.

 The company will make these deductions to your salary ‘at source’ (through payroll) each payday and then send whatever personal tax and NIC you owe to HMRC on a monthly basis.